 Fairfax Theft Lawyer

-Theft refers to the act of taking property that does not belong to a person, when a person does not have permission from the rightful owner, and that person has the intent to permanently deprive it from the rightful owner.
+Theft refers to the act of taking property that does not belong to a person when a person does not have permission from the rightful owner, and that person has the intent to permanently deprive it of the rightful owner.
 Theft or larceny offenses in Fairfax result in very serious penalties for individuals who are convicted of these charges.

 If you are facing charges of theft, it is important to contact a Fairfax theft lawyer as soon as possible to begin building a defense.
 An experienced defense attorney can help to build a defense to avoid the most serious consequences associated with your charges.

 A larceny charge is what a person is likely to be charged with.
 Larceny in Fairfax is a misdemeanor or a felony depending on the value of the property.
 If, for example, a person takes somebody’s credit card, then that is a credit card charge.
 If someone takes somebody’s check, then that could be a larceny of a check.
 There are different types of that.
 Depending on what exactly is done, it could be embezzlement.
 It could be a taking by false pretense depending on exactly what is taken and how it is taken.

 If someone is charged with larceny, their Fairfax theft lawyer will want to know what they are alleged to have taken, how much it cost, and where it came from.
 The lawyer wants to know if there was anybody else with them at the time and if this is their first larceny charge or if somebody has had this charge before.
 If they took something from somebody they knew or from a business, that is important information.

 In a Fairfax theft case, the prosecution would have to prove that an individual took an item that did not belong to them, that they did not have permission to take it, and that they meant to keep it and not give it back to the owner.